eth-fabric/website/docs/development/l1-components/urc.md

 permalink: /development/l1-components/urc
 ---

-{: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

 # Universal Registry Contract
-On the back of a proposal by Justin Drake and a [post](https://ethresear.ch/t/credibly-neutral-preconfirmation-collateral-the-preconfirmation-registry/19634) by mteam teams started to work on a universal registry contract.
-The point of the contract is to have a unified registry so we can have standardized registration for preconfs (or other commitments) from proposers and have a unified registry L2s and others could leverage to understand who has opted in to provide sequencing / preconfs for based rollups.
+On the back of a proposal by Justin Drake and a [post](https://ethresear.ch/t/credibly-neutral-preconfirmation-collateral-the-preconfirmation-registry/19634) by mteam, teams started to work on a universal registry contract.
+The point of the contract is to have a standardized registration process for preconfs (or other commitments) from proposers and have a unified registry that L2s and others could leverage to understand who has opted in to provide sequencing / preconfs for based rollups.
 Below are some of the key design principles teams used:

 - The contract is super simple and short (ideally ~100 lines).
 - Only ETH for deposits.